nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### cluster.setupMaster([options])

-The `setupMaster` is used to change the default 'fork' behavure.
+The `setupMaster` is used to change the default 'fork' behavior.
 It takes one option object argument.

 Example: